alberdilab/isms_probe_design/README.md

 - FASTA files (.fa) of all considered genomes must be stored in the `genomes` folder.
 - GTF files (.gtf) containing target sequences must be stored in the `targets` folder.

+The mock data files contain 3 fasta and 2 gtf files.
+The file `target1.gtf` contains includes two regions from genome2 and genome3, while the file `target2.gtf` contains the entire genome1 as target sequence.

 ### Run pipeline
 On a screen session, launch the snakefile to design the probes
 ```